An innovative project such as ours takes time: time to undertake research, time to establish a product and time for validation.

 It’s a story, the story of a methodical and persevering man: Pascal Drevet.
 As one thing lead to another it became an adventure, the adventure of starting a business, creating an innovative product and finding a niche in the global market.
 It’s also the adventure of a whole team.

 HPE Ingredients is an innovative project born after a 5-year Research & Development work, carried out by Pascal Drevet, a food industry professional since 1984:

-From idea to project
+From an idea to a project

-Pascal Drevet has been a management consultant in a consulting firm based in Caen since 2002, after a professional career in marketing and business development in food industry companies since 1984.
+Pascal Drevet has been a management consultant in a consulting firm based in Caen since 2002, after follwing a professional career in marketing and business development in food industry companies since 1984.

 He attended a training at Caen’s Chamber of Commerce and Industry: “5 days to start your business”.

 After that, there were meetings and discussions with many different players.